 Science has long known that plants could be used to promote healing and prevent disease.
 Many of our modern medicines are derived from plants.
-Ancient written records show that our ancestors used plants for healing.
-Animals did the same.
+Ancient written records show that our ancestors used plants for healing; animals did the same.
 Some of these same plants and spices are used in modern kitchens, and to most, their healing properties are largely unknown.

-2. If you cannot find the fresh root, buy dried turmeric powder.
+2. If you cannot find the fresh root, buy turmeric powder.
 Store it in a tin in a cool, dark place for up to six months.

 3. A little goes a long way!
 Just a dash of turmeric will perk up a bowl of soup or a spinach omelet.